 Let's get started.

-A jogging stroller is a large, rugged stroller that keeps your baby comfortable as you cruise over long distances and challenging terrain.
-These stable cruisers are designed to keep your baby comfortable and offer you peace of mind while you hike, jog, or run with your child.
+A jogging stroller is a large, rugged stroller that keeps your baby comfortable as you and your baby travel long distances over potentially challenging terrain.
+These strollers include features like larger wheels and a suspension system that are designed to keep your baby comfortable and offer you peace of mind while you run, jog, or hike with your child.

 The most obvious difference between a jogging stroller and a full-size stroller is the number, size, and quality of wheels.
 Jogging models sport three large wheels instead of four, often wrapped in air-filled rubber tires that soak up any bumps you encounter off the beaten path.
 On most models, the front wheel locks in a straight position for proper wheel tracking at high speeds.